 Lastly, this is the time that implementing a "Dream Feed" around 10 p.m. each night can start helping your baby to sleep a night stretch more similar to yours.
 What is a dream feed exactly?
-We discuss it for you and give strategies in this post, but here's the gist.
+We’ve put everything you need to know about dream feeds in this post, but here's the gist.
 You lay your baby down at their normal bedtime.
-You then stay up as late as you can (or whatever time works best for you) and give your baby one last feed essentially while they're still asleep.
+You then stay up as late as you can (or whatever time works best for you) and give your baby one last feed essentially while they're still (half) asleep.
 Hopefully, you will get much more uninterrupted sleep this way!
-I can't tell you how much of a gamechanger this can be!
+I can't tell you how much of a game changer this can be.

 Let's look at what a typical sleep schedule could look like for your 2-3 month old that starts at 6:30 a.m.

 If you find that your baby is having a hard time making it to the 6:30 bedtime without becoming overstimulated and cranky, you can make the choice to implement a 30-45 minute catnap.
 Bedtime may need to be pushed back a bit.
 Or, you can skip the catnap and move the bedtime up.
 Remember to use this as a guide and adjust based on how much sleep your particular baby needs.